objektwerks/swimmer.p/jdeploy/publish/README.md

 2. Select a platform to download a compressed app installer.
 3. Decompress app installer.
 4. Install app by double-clicking app installer.
-5. Select app icon to launch app.e
+5. Select app icon to launch app.
 >This install has been tested on macOS.

 Model